• quick signup

 • What will my salary be in the EU?

-The EU Blue Card directive proposes that the employer pays the card holder a salary of at least 1.5 times the average gross salary of the respective country.
-This is a 'rule of thumb'.
-There is an actual figure for each country, which is indexed yearly.
-Please contact support for the latest on this.
+The EU Blue Card Directive provides that the employer must pay the card holder a salary of at least 1.5 times the average gross salary in the respective country.
+This is a rule of thumb.
+Each country has a specific threshold, which is updated regularly.
+Please contact support for the latest details.

 • How successful is the EU Blue Card?